aspnetboilerplate/aspnetboilerplate/doc/WebSite/Zero/Installation.md

 ##### EntityFramework

-If you selected EntityFramework, you must configure it to use module-zero.
+If you selected EntityFramework, you must configure it to use Module Zero.
 Install the **Abp.Zero.EntityFramework** NuGet package to the .EntityFramework project.
 Then go to the module file (AbpZeroSampleDataModule in this example) and change the AbpEntityFrameworkModule dependency to **AbpZeroEntityFrameworkModule**